Lady Gaga In Danger? Risky Performance For 2017 Super Bowl 51 Halftime Show Frightens Insurance Underwriters

 So Lady Gaga is in real danger both physically and in her public image.
 About 300 million pairs of eyes will be on her as she either succeeds, fails or possibly falls to her death during the Superbowl 51 halftime show.
 How riveting is that?
 Mother Monster’s fan-base will be holding their breath.

 The 2017 Super Bowl 51 Halftime Show is a dream come true for Lady Gaga.
-She says she has planned next Sunday’s performance since she was four-years-old according to her quote in Oregon Live.
+She says she has planned next Sunday’s performance since she was 4-years-old, according to her quote in Oregon Live.

 “I’ve been planning this since I was 4.
 So I know exactly what I’m going to do… For me, it’s all about giving to the fans and bringing people together that wouldn’t normally come together.”

-Lady Gaga is planning to bring people together with her Halftime show, but some other aspects of her plan have made insurance companies very nervous.
+Lady Gaga is planning to bring people together with her Halftime show, but some other aspects of her plan have made insurance companies very nervous, according to Page Six.
 What the beautiful lady wants to do could be extremely dangerous.
-The stunt faces problems that require solutions Gaga’s four-year-old self couldn’t have foreseen.
+The stunt faces problems that require solutions Gaga’s 4-year-old self couldn’t have foreseen.

 The 2017 Super Bowl 51 Halftime Show has been given to Lady Gaga.
 She has the full 12 minutes if she wants them, and according to CBS Sports, she does want all 12 minutes.
 Mother Monster and her troupe of dancers are reportedly the only performers scheduled for the Super Bowl Halftime Show.